 To put it simply, EM is a trademarked term for a probiotic-filled garden amendment that was created by Teruo Higa, a Japanese horticulturist who experimented with effective mixes of different microorganisms in the 1970s.
 Today, his potent mix of effective micro-organisms is a combination of over 80 different types of microorganisms (along with yeast, sugar and lactic acid) and that have a positive impact on the decomposition process for organic material.

 Essentially, EM aids the transition from dead, composting material into nutrients that plants can easily access in the soil.
 By adding EM to your soil, you can speed up the composting process and help your plants to draw out more of the nutrients they desperately need.
 The microorganism in EM improves the health of the soil by breaking down organic material, fixing nitrogen from the air into the soil, and even feeding plants and animals.
-The original blend of effective micro-organisms created by Higa are marketed as EM-1™ (affiliate link), but today there are plenty of companies selling similar products under different names.
+The original blend of effective micro-organisms created by Higa are marketed as EM-1™, but today there are plenty of companies selling similar products under different names.

 What are effective microorganisms used for?

 There are plenty of uses for effective micro-organisms in your outdoor life today.
-Not only is EM useful for improving soil health for sustainable gardening, it also has some documented benefits for human and animal health, as well as waste management and disaster clean up, especially after large-scale events like earthquakes and hurricanes.
+Not only is EM useful for improving soil health for sustainable gardening, but it also has some documented benefits for human and animal health, as well as waste management and disaster clean up, especially after large-scale events like earthquakes and hurricanes.
 Some people even use it as a nontoxic household cleaner that’s used to remove mold, mildew, unpleasant odors and even stains.

 In Asia, EM is applied directly to plants before they flower in order to stimulate their growth while also keeping pests far away (often aided by adding spices that are unpleasant to insects like garlic and spicy peppers).

 Where can you get EM?